carla-simulator/scenario_runner/Docs/openscenario_support.md

-# OpenScenario Support
+# OpenSCENARIO Support

-The scenario_runner provides support for the upcoming [OpenScenario](http://www.openscenario.org/) standard.
+The scenario_runner provides support for the upcoming [OpenSCENARIO](http://www.openscenario.org/) standard.
 The current implementation covers initial support for maneuver Actions, Conditions, Stories and the Storyboard.
 If you would like to use evaluation criteria for a scenario to evaluate pass/fail results, these can be implemented as EndConditions.
 However, not all features for these elements are yet available.
-If in doubt, please see the module documentation in srunner/tools/openscenario_paser.py
+If in doubt, please see the module documentation in srunner/tools/openscenario_parser.py

-An example for a supported scenario based on OpenScenario is available [here](../srunner/examples/FollowLeadingVehicle.xosc)
+An example for a supported scenario based on OpenSCENARIO is available [here](../srunner/examples/FollowLeadingVehicle.xosc)

-## Overview of available features of OpenScenario v0.9:
+## Overview of available features of OpenSCENARIO v0.9:
 - [ ] Catalogs
 - [ ] Use of parameter
 - [ ] RoadNetwork: